 Elson performs throughout the Bay Area and is known for her interpretations of Bach and Chopin.
 She especially enjoys performing in benefits for young musicians and conservation groups.

-In addition to performing as soloist and in ensemble, Elson frequently adjudicates competitions and has served as music director for the Junior Bach Festival Association
+In addition to performing as soloist and in ensemble, Elson frequently adjudicates competitions and has served as music director for the Junior Bach Festival Association in Berkeley.

 Elson has been teaching and coaching musicians for more than 40 years in her Oakland studio and in workshops across the country, Oslo and London.
 She is a licensed psychotherapist specializing in performing and artistic issues and is author of the book "Passionate Practice: The Musician's Guide to Learning, Memorizing and Performing," which is on the reading list in many music departments.
 Her second book, now in progress, is "The Couch and the Piano," in which Elson describes the interrelation between her professions as musician and therapist.